 Well, it sounds like you have not started using your mark in commerce, which is what is required to secure a priority date vs. another user.
 As such, if their mark is actually valid (federally registered marks are entitled to a presumption of validity, but that presumption can be overcome in...Read more »

 Hi.
 We live in Concord NC.
 We signed a contract to build a new parking lot.
 The disign was signed and approved by the city.
 We paid the 88% already to the contractor and he didn't finish the job correctly.
 We talk all together with the engineer to let him know what he has to fix up.
-The engineer is...
+The...
 Read more »

 What types of good will you be marketing?
 Will you just be advertising goods or will you be fulfilling customer orders, by dropshipping for example?
-If you're doing more than connecting a customer with a company you may need a license, depending on the industry you're...Read more »
+If you're doing more than connecting a customer with a company you may need a license, depending on the industry...Read more »

 I have had people who have stolen apps without permission, who have then sold my apps (properties) without my permission.
 I need a lawyer to represent me as retaliate as well as when I contact big name tech companies concerning offers.
 I need representation to help me draft contracts as well as...
 Read more »